The Ultimate Chapati Cheat Sheet

 When done it should look somewhat like this:

-B. Letting it stand
+B. Let it stand

 After you have the dough nicely kneaded, make it into a big ball, moisten its surface with water, cover its container with a lid and let it sit for 30 minutes.

-C. Rolling it
+C. Roll it

 Use a rolling pin you’re comfortable with.
 Some of my friends swear by the thin long type of rolling pin.
 My personal preference is for the thicker, shorter type.
 There are fancy ridged ones too that make patterns on the chapati.
 If you’re new to this, I’d recommend the type I use – about an inch in diameter.